shamansir/node-elm-repl/README.md

 _Interesting fact_: If you remove `elm-html` dependency from `elm-package.json` in `test/samples/elm` and disable the corresponding tests for `Html` package, all other tests now run from 10ms to 90ms!

 P.S.
 Only today (2 Nov 2016), when everything was almost finished, while digging into some creepy `.elmi` file, I've found a nice tool named [Synalize it!](https://www.synalysis.net/) a.k.a.
 [Hexinator](https://hexinator.com/) which allows to build grammars for binary files in a nice visual way.
-You may find the resulting grammar right in the repository, under the name [`elmi.grammar`](https://github.com/shamansir/node-elm-repl/blob/master/elmi.grammar)
+You may find the resulting grammar right in the repository, under the name [`elmi.grammar`](https://github.com/shamansir/node-elm-repl/blob/master/elmi.grammar).

+P.P.S.
+Actually, with [update to Elm v0.18](https://github.com/shamansir/node-elm-repl/pull/3), one compilation cycle became a bit slower in my configuration (200-300ms instead of 60-120ms before), but it's surely not the REPL fault.

 Thanks to Mukesh @mukeshsoni Soni for huge-helping me in my findings, and leading me through trials and errors!